danielcregg/os-cc-lectures-and-labs/how-to-build-a-wordpress-website.md

 ## Getting Started

 Before we begin, you'll need:
-- A web hosting account with WordPress support
+- A LAMP server with WordPress installed
-- A domain name
 - Access to your WordPress admin dashboard

 ## Understanding Your WordPress Dashboard